Agenda

 Tuesday, September 9

-4:00 p.m.
-5:00 p.m. — Networking Happy Hour, with icebreaker activities run by the Young Professionals Committee
+4:00 p.m.-5:00 p.m. — Networking Happy Hour - icebreaker activities provided by the Young Professionals Committee

 Wednesday, September 10